Per request and window-based alerting

 Logbee Interceptors

-Ignore successful health checks
+Ignore 200 GET /status/ping health checks

-function(context, next) {
+function(context, reject) {

 const statusCode = context.requestLog.response.httpStatusCode;